Gravitational effects in macroscopic quantum systems: a first-principles analysis: Effective QFT description

 There are two major approaches in canonically quantising a constrained system, the reduced state space quantisation and the Dirac quantisation.
 In the former, the constraints are implemented before quantisation, while in the latter the constraints are implemented after quantisation.
 Both approaches end up with the construction of a Hilbert space for the quantised true degrees of freedom and the associated observables.

 There are also two major path-integral approaches to quantisation.
 In Feynman path integrals \cite{Fadeev, FaVi, BaVi}, one works at the level of the unphysical variables (i.e., prior to the implementation of the constraints) and the emphasis is on constructing a consistent integration measure that leads to unambiguous physical predictions.
-The Hilbert space for the true observables of the system is not directly constructed.
+Whenever the Hilbert space of true observables is constructed, the analysis is closer to Dirac quantization \cite{HoVo}.
 In coherent-state path integrals \cite{Klauder}, the emphasis is on the construction of kernel that defines the Hilbert space of the true degrees of freedom.
 Eventually it reduces to a form of Dirac quantisation.
 Note that path integrals for parameterised theories are very different from those for other theories with constraints, like Yang Mills \cite{KuHa1, KuHa2}.

 In this paper, we will only consider canonical quantisation methods.
 These suffice in order to clarify our main points.
 However, path integral studies of weak gravity may prove helpful in further explicating the symmetries of the theory, and as such they are an important follow-up to this paper.